 During this appointment, the UNJSPF representative will verify and confirm your identity by checking the information you submitted as part of the DCE App enrollment process against the data available in the Fund’s records and verify the photo on your ID document against your life presence during the call.
 This is part of the required security measures to ensure the safe use of the DCE App.

 The UNJSPF representative will also guide you through the issuance of your first Digital Certificate of Entitlement so that you have all the information you need to issue your DCE alone in the future without any issues.

 Am I done issuing of the CE once the video call has taken place?

 No. The video call will only complete the DCE App enrollment, not the issuance of the annual Digital CE (DCE).

 The enrolment is the first step and after the video call, you must complete the steps for the issuance of the DCE, else you will not have completed the process and will be considered to not have completed the requirements of the CE Exercise.
-Please read pages 14 and 15 of the Step-by-Step guide available under Resources to issue your annual DCE.
+Please read check the Step-by-Step guide available under Resources to issue your annual DCE.

 How do I make the video call with a UNJSPF representative?

 The video appointment will take place from inside the DCE App.
 You will simply select your time preference and the Fund will call you within 5 business days.

 What do I need for the video call?